egrommet/Computational-Journalism-Publishers-Workbench/README.md

 * Geospatial / mapping
 * Natural language, text data
 * Social networks and graphs
-* PDF data extraction tools
+* Web scraping and PDF data extraction tools
 * Digital media creation and editing tools

 ## Who is it for?